Azure/AppService/_posts/2021-03-04-How-to-Host-a-Python-application-with-Windows-Containers-on-App-Service.md

 Running this command will take each step defined in the Dockerfile from above and build your image.
 Once your image is successfully built and tagged, you can then run it locally to test the application.

-## Run you application locally
+## Run your application locally

 Before you push your image to a registry, you'll want to make sure your local version runs as expected.
 Once your Docker image is built run the following command to start your container:

 ```cli
 docker run -d --isolation hyperv mypythonapp:latest
 ```

 Running this command will start your application and give you a Container ID in the form of a long string.
 Confirm that your container is running by using the **docker ps** command next.
-This will output all current running containers.
+This will output all containers currently running.
 Locate and copy the string under Container ID to be used later.
 This is a shorthand version of the long string from before.

 After you have confirmed that your container is running locally with **docker ps** you can use **docker inspect** to find the IP Address that you will need to use to view your application.